 - Cook on LOW for 4-6 hours.
 Based on the size of the cubes, the quality of your crock pot, and how tender you want it.

-Side Note: Beforehand, I marinate the beef cubes in sea salt, black pepper, rosemary, lemon juice, and apple cider vinegar (I don’t use exact ingredients for this.
+Side Note: Beforehand, I marinate the beef cubes in sea salt, black pepper, rosemary, lemon juice, and apple cider vinegar (I don’t use exact measurements for this.
 Maybe a teaspoon of each) for about 30 minutes or longer.